wes-brook/3D-Room-WebGL.20/README.md

 ### Installation

 1. Clone or download the repository to your local machine.
-2. Open `index.html` in your web browser to load and run the project.
+2. **IMPORTANT: Run a live server** then open `index.html` in your web browser to load and run the project.

 ### File Structure